Lake Rowan

 Lake Rowan is a locality in northern Victoria, Australia.
 It is in the local government area of the Shire of Moira.
 The locality is named for "Lake Rowan"—a reserve with a dry swamp.

-It is said that Ned Kelly used local resident Mr. Swanhill to sell his horses in October 1877.
+In the Jerilderie Letter, Ned Kelly states he used local resident Mr. Swanhill to sell his horses in October 1877.
 Lake Rowan post office opened on 1 July 1875 and was closed on 30 November 1981.
 The town has a cemetery (first burial 1870s) with former Geelong and Carlton (Premiership Player) Jim Flynn (1871–1955) interred.